Developer’s Quick Start with the Ouster Python SDK

 ... break

-As we noted earlier, if we set sensor_idx=-1
+As we noted earlier, the sensor_idx=-1

-when invoking open_source
+is by default when invoking open_source

 method, the method will construct a